Car starting tips to help MOTHER EARTH NEWS readers cope with starting your car in winter weather.

 Position and mount the transformer, circuit breaker, power cords, and bridge rectifier in the case.
-The illustration above shows how the pans are connected.
+The illustration above shows how the parts are connected.
 Apply a thin layer of silicone grease between the bottom metal tab of the rectifier and the metal chassis before mounting it with a bolt through its center hole.
-Don't ovenighten the bolt, or you'll crack the plastic case.
+Don't overtighten the bolt, or you'll crack the plastic case.

 Beginning with the transformer's primary (black) leads, connect one wire to the AC line cord and the other to the tab on the circuit breaker.
 Solder the other leg of the line cord to the remaining circuit breaker tab.
 Use a wire nut or some electrical tape to protect the exposed transformer-to-line-cord splice, and fit a strain reliever to the cord where it passes through the case.